-Professor Thaler and his colleague, Nicholas Barberis, have summarized much of this research in a recent article.
-They argue that behavioral finance theory rests on two important building blocks.
-First, they argue that mispricing can persist because it is often difficult or risky for traders to take advantage of mispriced assets.
-For example, even if it was clear that a stock's price is too low because investors have overreacted to recent bad news, a trader with limited capital may be reluctant to buy the stock for fear that the same forces that pushed the price down may work to keep it artificially low for a long period of time.
-On the other side, during the recent stock market bubble that burst in 2000, many traders who believed (correctly!) that stock prices were too high lost a lot of money selling stocks in the early stages of the bubble because stock prices went even higher before they eventually collapsed.
-In other words, there is no safe way to take advantage of mispricing.
+forces that pushed the price down may work to keep it artificially low for a long period of time.
+On the other side, during the stock market bubble that burst in 2000, many traders who believed (correctly!) that stock prices were too high lost a lot of money selling stocks in the early stages of the bubble, because stock prices climbed even higher before they eventually collapsed.
+In other words, there is no reliable way to take advantage of mispricing.

-While the first building block explains why mispricings may persist, the second tries to understand how mispricings can occur in the first place.
+While the first building block explains why mispricings may persist, the second tries to understand how mispricings occur in the first place.
 This is where the insights from psychology come into play.
-For example, Kahneman and Tversky suggested that individuals view potential losses and potential gains very differently.
-If you ask an average person whether he or she would rather have \$500 with certainty or flip a fair coin and receive \$1,000 if heads comes up and nothing if it comes out tails, most would prefer the certain \$500 gain, which suggests an aversion to risk.
+For example, Kahneman and Tversky suggest that individuals view potential losses and potential gains very differently.27 If you ask an average person whether he or she would rather have \$500 with certainty or flip a fair coin and receive \$1,000 if it comes up heads and nothing if it comes up tails, most would prefer the certain \$500 gain, which suggests an aversion to risk.
 However, if you ask the same person whether he or she would rather pay \$500 with certainty or flip a coin and pay \$1,000 if it's heads and nothing if it's tails, most would indicate that they prefer to flip the coin.
 But this implies a preference for risk.
-In other words, people appear to dislike risk when it comes to gains, but will take on risk in order to avoid a sure loss.
+In other words, people appear to dislike risk when it comes to possible gains but will take on risk in order to avoid sure losses.
 Other experiments have reinforced this idea that most people experience "loss aversion," or a strong desire to avoid realizing losses.
 In irrational, but common, mental bookkeeping, a loss isn't really a loss until the losing investment is actually sold.
-This leads investors to sell losers much less frequently than winners even though this is suboptimal for tax purposes.
+This leads investors to sell losers much less frequently than winners even though this is suboptimal for tax purposes.28